mjmanley/PredictiveModeling/pm_service_api_batch.md

 Export as well as Source details.

-**Run Stream**: Execution is similar to clicking the green "run" button in Modeler with the Run this script option selected on the Execution tab of the stream properties.
+**Run Stream**: Execution is similar to clicking the green "run" icon in Modeler with the Run this script option selected on the Execution tab of the stream properties.
 Usage covers need for scripted execution of model training or other job types.
 All dynamic control of the script must be handled by stream